 Blooms on new wood, blooms on old wood, prune, don't prune, when to prune... how to keep it all straight?!
 Well, it's true, there are several types of hydrangeas and different types require different things.
-We will explain in this post, specifically, when or when not to prune each type, & if you should or shouldn't to get maximum bloom.
-By the end of this blog post, you will have a reference for the next time you need to know if your hydrangea blooms on new or old wood (& what that means!)!
+We will explain in this post, specifically, when or when not to prune each type, and if you should or shouldn't to get a maximum bloom.
+By the end of this blog post, you will have a reference for the next time you need to know if your hydrangea blooms on new or old wood (and what that means!)!

-First, let's define what "blooms on old wood" & "blooms on new wood" means.
+First, let's define what "blooms on old wood" and "blooms on new wood" means.
 Hydrangeas bloom on either, depending on type.
 If yours blooms on old wood, it means that you will prune it very minimally, as pruning will cut off blooms forming inside the old wood of the stems.
-Blooming on new wood means just the opposite- you can prune & it will not hinder the blooms, in fact, many times, pruning it can help it bloom better.
+Blooming on new wood means just the opposite- you can prune and it will not hinder the blooms, in fact, many times, pruning it can help it bloom better.

 Bigleaf (Hydrangea macrophylla):